Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 Figure~\ref{fig_li_lee_forecast_trend} finally presents the projection of parameters $\widehat{K}_t$, $\widehat{\kappa}_t^{(f)}$, and $\widehat{\kappa}_t^{(m)}$ over the period 2020-2100, along with the $95\%$ prediction intervals obtained by 1,000 Monte-Carlo simulation of innovation errors.
-These projections are shown for both models with and without temperature effects.
-More precisely, the trends without temperature effects correspond to the dynamic of virtual deaths.
+These projections are shown for both models, with and without adjusting exposure to risk for temperature effects.
+More precisely, the trends of model~\eqref{eq:2_LL} correspond to the dynamic of central death rates not attributable to temperature effects.
 We first observe that the common trend $K_t$ is virtually identical in terms of median for both parameter estimations.
-However, as expected, the projected uncertainty for the model built on observed mortality data without temperature corrections is wider than the trend for virtual central death rates.
+However, as expected, the projected uncertainty for the model~\eqref{eq:original_LL} is wider than the trend for central death rates not attributable to temperatures $\widetilde{m}_{x,t}^{(g)}$.
 This is explained by adjustments in exposure to risk related to mortality peaks induced by temperature variations.
-Regarding the parameters $\widehat{\kappa}_t^{(f)})$ and $\widehat{\kappa}_t^{(m)})$, we notice the similarity between the forecasted series, and the same phenomenon in terms of uncertainty.
+Regarding the parameters $\widehat{\kappa}_t^{(f)}$ and $\widehat{\kappa}_t^{(m)}$, we notice the similarity between the forecasted series, and the same phenomenon in terms of uncertainty.

+In Appendix \ref{subsec:app_consistency_rates}, we further verify that the projections of the Li-Lee model with original exposure to risk~\eqref{eq:original_LL} and adjusted exposure to risk~\eqref{eq:2_LL} are consistent.